 This model is currently out of stock in the US – check out the Astell & Kern SR25 for a fantastic alternative.

-Looking for an MP3 player to take running with you?
+Looking for the best MP3 player to take running with you?
 If so, you probably want something small and light – it probably doesn’t need to hold day’s worth of music, and it probably doesn’t need to offer the highest audio quality out there.
 Most of all, you probably don’t want to fork out a ton of cash for it.

 If that’s you, in our view, the SanDisk Clip Sport Plus is the best option.

 For starters, the device offers 16GB of storage, and while that may not be much for your phone, 16GB can hold a ton of songs.
 On top of that, despite being built for sport, it actually supports a pretty wide range of audio formats – including MP3, AAC, FLAC, WAV, and WMA.

 Perhaps most important for a device like this is the battery life, and it’ll last you a good 20 hours.
 You’ll even get Bluetooth, which is a huge deal for many who will be using this while running or performing other activities and don’t want cables to get in the way.